tobiasbriones/cp-unah-is512-osii/apache-server/index.md

 cloud computing, and virtual machines where applied to the Apache2 server that deployed the Coniestica website securely on the internet, and also allowed other ports to be open for users hosting other websites.

+## Recommendations

+- If you get into some error or trouble by configuring a system, your work as an engineer is to solve problems, not to give them.
+Figure it out how to solve it.
+Real engineers write the docs, so to be a good one, you must be capable of reading and writing technical documentation.

+- Collaborate to open-source whenever you see anything helpful.
+This project was possible thanks to my own open-source projects including this article, and the Coniestica website (that is also mine), as well as Ubuntu, and the Apache server that are also open-source.
+Respect copyrights and licenses too, that is crucial to be successful.

+- Systems engineering is about keeping up to date all the time.
+Make informed decisions.
+I used DigitalOceana and Porkbun this time, but I could've used anything else too.
+Why chose something over many other options?

+- Be careful with passwords, SSH keys.
+Try to be as secure as possible.

+- Please use a PaaS because they are meant to make a developer life easy.
+Learn how to do this by hand, but if you're not a systems admin, or DevOps don't lose time on real deployments on maintaining an IaaS.
+Only that requires the role of a dedicated engineer.

+- The problem with some engineers (with university degrees, a great amount) who have lack of theoretical education is that they are bunglers or incompetent, so they create unprofessional or unmaintainable projects.
+Move away from
+  this by learning "useless things" like math, UML, etc. That will give you insight on your experience on why things are wrong and why are right.
+Hence, those who studied Math are more capable of solving more important problems than plain engineers.
+Engineering means employing rigorous processes to solve real world problems according to real constraints, not having fun like some developers usually say.
+You can make it fun by writing articles like this!.
+  The reward of creating original content is great in the long run for good engineers.

+- Don't install unnecessary software.
+Example, at university professors had always asked me to open my local machine ports so "the other can ping to me".
+  You shouldn't do this as your personal machine gets exposed to the internet and someone might brute force (mitigated by your router though) your login and hack into your system.
+If it is not necessary, and does not make sense to do something, then don't allow it.
+Use the cloud because that's how you'll do in real life.
+Universities are scam, they just live in a fake world while someone with no knowledge gets paid to bother students, I've had to do the job of the professors by tutoring students since I started the university.
+I feel good for those who appreciated it, but most of them just wanted to pass the class.
+I basically write everything I do, but if some intelligent student finds my projects they will be able to use it properly, on the other hand, if some ordinary student wanting to just approve finds the " homework done" they will not know how to proceed since I add "steroids" to all of my projects.
+That's why I like doing these works that are aimed to help those who deserve them.

+- Don't use Windows (or even Mac) for production please.
+Just companies with lack of IT talent, and archaic bureaucracy use M$ Office or Windows!.
+Ubuntu Server is one of the greatest OSs for the cloud.
+You will find many more distribution if you dedicate your career to DevOps or Systems Engineering/Admin.
+If you get paid to work on Windows Server, you are not in the right job.
+Do it if you like it, but it is nonsense to learn Windows when now, Windows has become a Frankenstein trying to mimic Linux, Mac, and Android.
+M$ used to have a toxic culture when ~~engineers~~ marketers put everything the other way around just to make it "Microsoft Windows" branded, I mean, this "\" instead of normal slash "/", Hungarian notation, "Folders" instead of "Directories", etc. Why use a Windows trying to be more open, and look like Linux, and Mac when you can just use the very genuine Linux and Mac (and Java)?
+These platform have been developed under genuine design decisions since, or almost since inception.
+Windows relies on the mouse, and it is meant for companies paying licenses to forget about technical details which has led to general-purpose solutions on business that are not accurate, now you have to learn Excel and stuff (third-party mediocre software) instead of software engineering.
+Students must learn engineering to apply proper solutions, and leave general-purpose software for weak companies.
+  That is truth as everything is software nowadays, hence those companies with no IT talent are weak, and the last thing you want as a competent engineer is working at a crap company where you have "a boss" and they don't speak your (technical) language like banks, government, most universities, etc., they just need to employ domain-specific software to have business professionals talking to that software, they shouldn't need engineers at all.
+One professor once said, use Windows because the GUI is easier than Linux, and companies in third-world pay it better.
+That's why alumni from public universities end up working at "weak" archaic companies, they are not actual engineers, so they end up working with Office, most of them don't even know what Markdown or GitHub is.
+I hate it because they steal others credits being product managers, the one who socializes the projects but never work, the so-called "best engineer of the university" just because he puts 100 on every student, or put nonsense titles like "scientist" or "engineers" when they don't have the bare minimum studies (degrees don't matter here).
+That's why I don't like LinkedIn a lot, because it is full of bureaucrats, and bullshit sellers.
+I love engaging with technical people like me, but it is a really hard time to meet more of them as we are back office, and significantly different from the average.
+I don't care if you don't know anything as far as you are able to be genuine on your studies/professional objectives.
+These are hot topics we can discuss further later!.

+- It's easy to read manuals, but if you go all the way up writing your own content, then congrats!.
+Recall that quality also plays a crucial role here.
+  Anyone can write garbage documentation using wrong tools like Excel or Word because they are not engineers disregarding how many degrees they have, or if they call themselves "scientists" or whatever.
+A real engineer knows how to solve problems properly when they appear, there is no static formula given by any university degree that will tell you how to do it.
+It is something dynamic to use your ability to address any problems.
+Initiative is a must for any talented engineer always!.